tqheel/tqheel.github.io/_posts/2019-10-05-october-16-den-meeting.md

    - Clean pots/pans, utensils, mess kits.
 How?
 What is needed?

 ### Activity 2: Plan next week's Den Meal!
-- Will meet again at my house and
+- Will meet again at my house and cook dinner together.
 - What will we cook?
   - Each scout nominates their favorite recipe from his recipe book.
 - Who will bring what?